Jakob-Bach/Alternative-Feature-Selection/README.md

-# Finding Optimal Solutions for Alternative Feature Selection
+# Alternative Feature Selection

-This repository contains the code of the paper
+This repository contains the code of two papers:

 > Bach, Jakob.
 "Finding Optimal Solutions for Alternative Feature Selection"

-(The paper is not published yet.
+(Currently under review at SDM 2023.
+Use the tag `run-2022-05-13` for reproducing results since the code has evolved a bit afterwards.
-Once it's published, we'll add a link to it here.
+In case the paper is accepted and published, we'll link it here.
 We'll link the experimental data, too.)

+> Bach, Jakob.
+"Finding Optimal Diverse Feature Sets via Alternative Feature Selection"

+(To be submitted at arXiv.
+Currently, there is no dedicated tag since the coding is in progress.
+Once the paper is published, we'll link it here.
+We'll link the experimental data, too.)

 This document describes the repo structure, a short demo, and the steps to reproduce the experiments.

-## Repo Structure
+## Repo Structure and Developer Info

-At the moment, the repository contains six Python files and four non-code files.
+Currently, the repository contains six Python files and four non-code files.
 The non-code files are:

 - `.gitignore`: For Python development.